 This challenge is related to the lack of control by the employees on all the factors that affect their performance.

-Another big challenge face by the management of organization in the area of pay for performance is that the performance of employees is quite difficult to measure especially when there is some possible reward attached with the measurement.
+Another big challenge face by the management of organizations in the area of pay for performance is that the performance of employees is quite difficult to measure especially when there is some possible reward attached to the measurement.

 - Psychological Contracts